 * Minor/Major alleles are listed.

-† INFO is the metric about imputation quality provided by IMPUTE2.
+† INFO is a metric for imputation quality determined by IMPUTE2.

 ‡ CLR was applied to imputed SNP genotype data to identify SNPs with significant association (P < 5×10-8) with S-LAM.

 Table 3.
 Gene-based analyses of SNP association with LAM.
-Three protein-coding genes were found on chromosome 15 from 94.2 Mb to 98.2 Mb, the 2 Mb region surrounding the GWAS-SNPs, and gene-based analysis for association with LAM was performed using SKAT-O.
+Three protein-coding genes were found on chromosome 15 from 94.2 Mb to 98.2 Mb, the 4 Mb region surrounding the GWAS-SNPs, and gene-based analysis for association with LAM was performed using SKAT-O.